markjaquith/i-make-plugins/readme.txt

 == Upgrade Notice ==

+= 1.2.1 =
+Blanks out the description for non-repo plugin pages.
+Fixes serialization issues that some plugins were experiencing.

 = 1.2 =
 Big release!
 Background plugin updating.
 Shortcodes for plugin banner, negative logic, screenshots, zip URL, other notes.
 Can wrap content around the plugin list.
 Hooks for advanced users.
 Bug fixes.